Search engine optimization.

 - Understand the content formats that rank high for your target keywords

 - Predict content and SEO trends

-Conducting SERP analysis is essential to helping you uncover SEO opportunities and create better strategies that will help you outperform the top-ranking pages.
+Conducting SERP and competitor analysis is essential to helping you uncover SEO opportunities and create better strategies that will help you outperform the top-ranking pages.

 So what trends can you be sure to notice on the SERPs in 2022 and beyond?